KansasCityWomeninTechnology/djangofest_tutorial/en/README.md

 As with all unknown things, this is going to be an adventure - but no worries, since you already worked up the courage to be here, you'll be just fine. :)

+At [Kansas City Women in Technology](https://kcwomenintech.org/), we're thrilled to host our [DjangoFestKC](https://kansascitywomenintechnology.github.io/django-fest-official/) workshop, where we aim to empower learners of all genders and backgrounds to dive into the world of software development through hands-on, experiential learning.
+Inspired by the fantastic [DjangoGirls](https://djangogirls.org/en/) tutorial, we've thoughtfully adapted their approach, incorporating a few tweaks to better suit our community's needs.
+We’re excited to carry forward DjangoGirls' mission of inclusivity and support while creating a unique and engaging environment for our participants.
+Join us as we embark on this coding journey together and celebrate the power of technology!

 ## Introduction

 Have you ever felt that the world is more and more about technology to which you cannot (yet) relate?
 Have you ever wondered how to create a website but have never had enough motivation to start?
 Have you ever thought that the software world is too complicated for you to even try doing something on your own?